wlav/cppyy/doc/source/index.rst

 interactive exploration of C++ libraries. cppyy delivers this without any language extensions, intermediate languages, or the need for boiler-plate hand-written code.
-For design and performance, see this `PyHPC paper`_, albeit that the CPython/cppyy performance has been vastly improved since.
+For design and performance, see this `PyHPC'16 paper`_, albeit that the CPython/cppyy performance has been vastly improved since.

 cppyy is based on `Cling`_, the C++ interpreter, to match Python's dynamism,